-State law prohibits discrimination in the development process or in real property transactions, and it is the City's policy to uphold the law in this regard.
+State law prohibits discrimination in the development process or in real property transactions, and it is the policy of the City of Lomita (City) to uphold the law in this regard.
 Fair housing issues are addressed in Lomita through coordination with fair housing organizations to process complaints regarding housing discrimination and to provide counseling in landlord/tenant disputes.
 Anti-discrimination resource materials (e.g., handouts, booklets, and pamphlets) are made available to the public at City Hall, the library, and on the City's website through links to the Housing Rights Center.

-Assembly Bill (AB) 686 requires that all housing elements due on or after January 1, 2021 must contain an Assessment of Fair Housing (AFH) consistent with the core elements of the analysis required by the federal Affirmatively Furthering Fair Housing (AFFH) Final Rule of July 16, 2015.
+Assembly Bill 686 requires that all Housing Elements due on or after January 1, 2021, must contain an Assessment of Fair Housing consistent with the core elements of the analysis required by the Federal Affirmatively Furthering Fair Housing Final Rule of July 16, 2015.